-by Altiris (www.altiris.com) or Electronic Arts (www.ea.com) or Snow Software AB (snowsoftware.com) or UAD or Runewaker or SM Software (sm-software.com) or Funcom Oslo AS or ParadisePoker.com.
+by Joltlogic or Software Jockey or Inertware or Electronic Arts (www.ea.com) or Snow Software AB (snowsoftware.com) or Secureencoded or Altiris (www.altiris.com) or Cleansers week or Antamedia or Runewaker or SM Software (sm-software.com).

-Description: The file Client.exe is located in a subfolder of "C:\Program Files".
+Description: Client.exe is not essential for Windows and will often cause problems.
+The file client.exe is located in a subfolder of "C:\Program Files".

 External information from Paul Collins:

 There are different files with the same name: